PR0C0S/NLP2SQL-chatbot/architecture.md

    - A Gradio `Interface` is defined to connect the user input (a query) with the chatbot function.
    - `inputs`: A Gradio `Textbox` where users type their questions.
    - `outputs`: A Gradio `Textbox` where the chatbot's responses are displayed.
-   - `title` and `description`: Provide context and guidance for users about the chatbot.

 2. **Launching the Interface**:
    - The `iface.launch()` method starts the Gradio application locally, allowing users to interact with the chatbot via a web-based UI.